 Care tips for Cavallo riding boots

-- Depending on the extent of wetness, the boots can take at least 24 hours to dry.
+Depending on the extent of wetness, the leather horse riding boots can take at least 24 hours to dry.

-- Apply a thin and even layer of leather care products to the properly cleaned boots and polish immediately using a soft brush or woollen cloth.
+Apply a thin and even layer of leather care products to the properly cleaned leather horse riding boots and polish immediately using a soft brush or woolen cloth.
 Do not allow shoe cream to dry/be absorbed.
 Please also observe the care tips provided by the manufacturer.

-- We hope you thoroughly enjoy your Cavallo riding boots for a long time!
+We hope you thoroughly enjoy your Cavallo leather horse riding boots for a long time!